Falmouth, Jamaica Travel Guide | History, River, Lagoon, Cruise Port & Coast

 Resorts in the wider Falmouth area

-The coastline around Falmouth has become one of the strongest resort zones on Jamaica’s north coast.
+The coastline around Falmouth has become one of the more recognizable resort belts on Jamaica’s north coast.